themagicalmammal/howtolinux/README.md

  ```bash
  sudo nautilus
  ```
- 5. Go to filesystem root > home > yourusername > Downloads > copy the hosts file > go back to filesystem root > etc - paste it here, it will ask to replace do so.
+ 5. Go to filesystem root > home > your username > Downloads > copy the host's file > go back to filesystem root > etc - paste it here, it will ask to replace do so.
  Note - If it doesn't ask to replace you went wrong somewhere.

  ### Clean your System